aaronparker/aaronparker.github.io/index.md

 author: Aaron Parker
 layout: page
 title: Aaron Parker
-subtitle: Citrix Technology Professional & Principal Modern Workplace Architect @Insentra, on End User Computing and Enterprise Mobility
+subtitle: Citrix Technology Professional & Principal Modern Workplace Architect @Insentra
 cover-img: [/assets/img/home.jpeg: Sailing on Port Phillip]
 ---
 ## About

-I've been in the IT industry for over 25 years and bring a wide range of experience in enterprise level End-user computing solutions, including Server-based computing, Virtual Desktop Infrastructure, Mobility and PC deployments.
+I've have about 25 years experience in IT and bring a wide range of experience in enterprise level end-user computing solutions, including server-based computing, Virtual Desktop Infrastructure, Mobility and PC deployments.

+At [Insentra](https://www.insentragroup.com) I'm the Principal Modern Workplace Architect responsible globally for methodology, pre-sales and technical designs of leading, enterprise modern workplace solutions.

-I have experience with primarily Microsoft, Citrix and VMware-based solutions and implemented these technologies across government, private sector & not-for-profit organizations.
-My interests lie in continuous improvements to IT to better enable business, by and taking advantage of existing solutions and new technologies and process.
+I have experience with primarily Microsoft, Citrix and VMware-based solutions and implemented these technologies across government, corporate & not-for-profit organizations.
+My interests lie in continuous improvements to IT by and taking advantage of existing solutions and new technologies and process, particularly automation.

-At [Insentra](https://www.insentragroup.com) I'm responsible for methodology, pre-sales and technical designs of leading class, enterprise solutions.

-I have spent the majority of my career in the channel working for system integrators in Australia and the UK and have extensive experience in the finance and transport sectors.
-Prior to working at Insentra, I was the pre-sales lead for the APAC region for Atlantis Computing.

 ## Projects